solidify/ContinousDelivery-DeepDive/Exercises/lab-03-autotest.md

 Since we are running the relesae agent on the same machine, the build will obviosuly fail.
 If this happens, requeue the release after the machine has rebooted
 ```
-2. When the tests start running, you should see a console window (*DTAExecutionHost*) pop up and after a while the tests starts to exeecute.
+2. When the tests agent is initialized, you should see a console window (*DTAExecutionHost*) pop up and after a while the tests starts to exeecute.

   **Note:** Don't use the mouse or keyboard during the test run, as this can cause the tests to fail